aerickt/lapwing-for-beginners/src/Appendix-A.md

 There are many different ways to write this word simply because there are no simple rules when it comes to splitting multisyllable words.
 This would be fine if the dictionary contained every single valid combination, but it doesn't.
 After all, it is a very time consuming task to add multiple entries for every single word.
 In the above example, `PHOPB/TPHOT/TPHUS` is missing.

 The learning resources such as Learn Plover! and Art of Chording also do not mention any rules about doubling consonants between strokes or about using `OUS` vs `US`.
-While, I can advise against using `US` from having used <code>main.json</code> for a year, it is much harder for me to give a recommendation when it comes to doubling consonants in multisyllable words.
+While, I can advise against using `US` from having used <code class="code-mono">main.json</code> for a year, it is much harder for me to give a recommendation when it comes to doubling consonants in multisyllable words.
 It is just poorly defined, and the dictionary does not contain any easy to recognize patterns.

-One more issue with <code>main.json</code> that is illustrated in the example above is the fact that many write-out entries require briefing techniques.
+One more issue with <code class="code-mono">main.json</code> that is illustrated in the example above is the fact that many write-out entries require briefing techniques.
 In this case, you must drop the third "o" in "monotonous" since it is unstressed in order to write it out.
 This is fine for speed, but can be confusing for learners.

-The common wisdom to work around these issues (if you would like to stick with Plover theory and <code>main.json</code>) is to simply just add entries to fill in these gaps.
+The common wisdom to work around these issues (if you would like to stick with Plover theory and <code class="code-mono">main.json</code>) is to simply just add entries to fill in these gaps.
 If you do not want to have to drop unstressed vowels, just add the entry yourself.
 If you disagree with the dictionary's preference towards `OUS`, it's trivial to add the alternative entries.
 After all, there is no such thing as a "complete" dictionary and stenographers constantly tweak their own.

 However, I disagree with the notion that learners should be doing this right from the start.
 This is my motivation behind creating Lapwing theory.
 It is basically "Plover theory but more defined" in that there is always one outline that is correct for a given pronunciation.